-What to do with Garlic Scapes
+What to Do with Garlic Scapes?

-Scapes are the green stems of the garlic plants, trimmed in the spring to prevent their blooms from sucking energy from the precious bulb below.
-I have been buying scapes from farmers for at least a dozen years, but until recently I have limited my culinary use of garlic scapes to places where I would have used green onions – maybe in a stir-fry, or chopped up into tuna salad or a pasta sauce.
+I have been buying scapes from farmers for at least twenty years, but until recently I have limited my culinary use of garlic scapes to places where I would have used green onions – maybe in a stir-fry, or chopped up into tuna salad or a pasta sauce.
 I find they are a good garlic stand-in, arriving in time to save me from despair when the last of my winter storage garlic runs out and the new crop is not yet ready.

 Last spring, I started to get a little more creative.
 (Aside: you would think I would spend a little more time on kitchen creativity, being a chef and all.
 But chefs are famously un-creative at home, burned out on cooking from doing it all day.
 To say nothing of the two kids and after-school activities I have to juggle along with dinner time.)

 This is what happened: A friend told me about her family’s recipe for pickled garlic scapes – I immediately imagined mini super-garlic cornichons to have with cheese or in vegetable salads.
 Mmmm!
 And so I made them and they are KILLER.
-Next, a moment of desperation led to an inspired twist on my family’s favourite garlic-pepper steak rub.
-Think about a pesto-like mixture of black pepper and green garlic scapes, and then think about how great that would taste on steak.

 Pickling the garlic scapes uses up the most, so that would be the recipe to use if you have a lot of scapes on hand, or if you want the flavour to last through the winter.
 Jars of the pickles would make lovely gifts, as well.
 The steak rub recipe is more useful, though.
 It comes in handy to help make an easy and delicious full meal, rather than just a condiment.
 But garlic scapes are so plentiful right now that you can easily buy enough to make both recipes.